 NetIQ Cloud Manager transforms your virtual infrastructure into a true Cloud environment.
-Built to operate with your existing VMware, Microsoft Hyper-V, or Xen virtual hosts, Cloud Manager accelerates delivery of services through on-demand requesting of workloads and automated provisioning of the workloads.
+Built to operate with your existing VMware virtual hosts, Cloud Manager accelerates delivery of services through on-demand requesting of workloads and automated provisioning of the workloads.

 This section includes information about installing the Cloud Manager RPMs to a server in your data center.